JahedulKaderForman/End-to-End-E-Commerce-Data-Engineering-Project-Azure-/README.md

 # 📦 End-to-End E-Commerce Data Engineering Project (Azure)
 This project showcases my end-to-end cloud data engineering work using the Azure ecosystem.
 I built a complete data pipeline that simulates how an e-commerce business processes customer, product, and sales data to generate meaningful insights.
-The solution follows the  **Medallion Architecture (Bronze → Silver → Gold) ** and uses  **Azure Data Factory, Azure Databricks, Azure Synapse Serverless SQL, and Power BI ** to create a production-style analytics platform.
+The solution follows the **Medallion Architecture (Bronze → Silver → Gold)** and uses **Azure Data Factory**, **Azure Databricks**, **Azure Synapse Serverless SQL**, and **Power BI** to create a production-style analytics platform.

 ---